- Personal Injury

 Contact a doctor immediately if you or a loved one experiences any of the following health conditions after receiving a gadolinium-based contrast agent (GBCA).
 These NSF symptoms may appear a few days after a gadolinium-dye injection or months later:

-Glen Lerner Injury Attorneys is one of the largest personal injury law firms in the country with nationwide offices located in Nevada, Arizona, Minnesota, Louisiana, Illinois and Florida.
+Glen Lerner Injury Attorneys is one of the largest personal injury law firms in the country with offices located in Nevada, Arizona, Indiana and Illinois.
 Our attorneys are experienced at going up against large corporate pharmaceutical giants and are able to handle personal injury cases and class action medical and product liability class action claims.

-We have settled or tried to verdict over 75 cases in excess of a million dollars in the last decade alone.
 Don’t wait!
-Call 1 (800) GET-GLEN to schedule a free consultation with one of our gadolinium-based contrast agent attorneys today.
+Call 1-800-GET-GLEN to schedule a free consultation with one of our gadolinium-based contrast agent attorneys today.
 We are ready to fight for you!